Centre ChairPersian language and literature. Organiser of SOAS-Cambridge Undergraduate workshops

 His research interests include:

-Mehdi Beyad is a Graduate Teaching Assistant for the Department of Politics and International Studies.
+Mehdi Beyad is a Senior Teaching Fellow for the Department of Politics and International Studies.